manugeo/eforms-app/README.md

-# rate-repository-app
+# eforms-app

-A simple repositories listing app.
+A clone of eformsolutions.com.
 Made as part of learning React Native.